5 Days Helambu Trek

 Water on 5 Days Helambu Trip

-Water is important essential while going on a Trek.
-You have to keep your body hydrated to prevent Altitude sickness.
+Water is essential while on a Trek.
+You must keep your body hydrated to prevent Altitude sickness.

 You can buy water bottles from local shops or lodges.
 If you carry a water bottle, you can refill it with hot water.
 But they might charge you for the refill.

-If you have doubts about whether the water is drinkable, then you should not worry about it because they will provide you with water purification pills to make it drinkable.
+If you have doubts about whether the water is drinkable, do not worry; they will provide you with water purification pills to make it drinkable.

 Checklist for equipment